 Hootsuite is an online reputation management service that focuses on centralising audience interaction.

-The app’s biggest feature is the ability to let you push content to multiple sites like Facebook, Instagram and Twitter at once.
-This makes it easy to keep your online presence fresh and up-to-date.
+The app’s biggest feature is the ability to let you push content to multiple sites like Facebook, Instagram, and Twitter at the same time.
+This makes it easy to keep your online presence fresh and up to date.
 No more posting your latest blog post to fifteen different sites manually.

-You can also use Hootsuite to search through social media conversations in multiple languages, filtered by keywords and location.
+You can also use Hootsuite to view social media conversations in multiple languages, filtered by keywords and location.
 This is a lot more powerful than a simple Google search, as it gives you more context as to why people are talking about you.

-The internet and social media have given people a voice, making it easier than ever for them to tarnish your reputation.
+The Internet and social media have given people a voice, making it easier than ever for them to tarnish your reputation.
 But these channels can also work in your favour.
-Use them to connect with your audience, to inform, educate and entertain, and your online reputation will stay positive for years to come.
+Use them to connect with your audience, to inform, educate and entertain, and you’ll have a five-star online reputation for years to come.